 Symptoms of polycystic ovary syndrome (PCOS) typically begin after puberty.
 The most common symptoms are weight gain, mood swings, excessive facial or body hair, irregular periods, acne, and reduced fertility.
 Yep — acne is included in the list.

 All females have small levels of testosterone (the male hormone).
-In women with PCOS, the ovaries or adrenal glands produce excess androgens (Testosterone), leading to Polycystic Ovary Syndrome.
-The easiest way to find out if you have PCOS is by combining a physical exam by your OB-GYN and blood testing.
+However, in women with PCOS, the ovaries or adrenal glands produce excess androgens (Testosterone), leading to Polycystic Ovary Syndrome.
+The easiest way to find out if you have PCOS is by combining a physical exam with your OB-GYN and blood testing.

 The most common treatment for PCOS is birth control pills.
 These medications can help regulate the monthly period and reduce testosterone levels.
 Once the hormones are balanced, polycystic ovary syndrome symptoms (Like excess hair growth and acne) often improve.
-Weight reduction of even 10% can increase insulin sensitivity and help balance hormones.
+In addition, weight reduction of even 10% can increase insulin sensitivity and help balance hormones.
 The DIM + cruciferous supplements are a good natural addition to women's treatment with hormonal and PCOS-related acne.
-They contain extracts of cruciferous vegetables (kale, broccoli, alfalfa, and spinach), specially formulated to help balance hormones.
+They contain cruciferous vegetables (kale, broccoli, alfalfa, and spinach), specially formulated to help balance hormones.